The Importance of Music for People with Alzheimer’s

 Bringing People Closer

-Notions of connectivity can be more difficult to achieve when Alzheimer’s is involved, but when seniors still have some degree of mobility, music can lead to dancing or other forms of creative movement that can help seniors to physically connect with those around them through the sensation of touch.
+Notions of connectivity can be more difficult to achieve when Alzheimer’s is involved.
+However, when seniors still have some degree of mobility, music can lead to dancing or other forms of creative movement that can help seniors physically connect with those around them through the sensation of touch.

 Health Benefits of Music

 Music can be implemented in a variety of ways to increase cognition and deliver pleasure.
 Some practical daily applications for music might be:

 - Start the day on a positive note – music can set the tone for the day with an uplifting track in the morning

 - Encouraging sing-alongs